akoidan/http-remote-pc-control/README.md

 - Linux
 - Mac

 This product has 2 apps: Client and Server.
-Client app is built via [pkg](https://www.npmjs.com/package/pkg) and server app is built via [electron](https://www.npmjs.com/package/electron).
-Electron has proper binary implementation that can capture global keystroke even if a game is active in full screen mode, while pkg provides an easy manipulation withing the keyboard and mouse and lightweight binary.
+Both apps are built via [pkg](https://www.npmjs.com/package/pkg).
 Both packages support Window/Linux/Mac.

 ## Autostart
 Add a script to autostart in Windows with admin petrmissions: Replace path to your app.exe: